medyass1ne/ClickBench/README.md

 # ClickBench
-Open up the crafting table without placing it by clicking it in your inventory!
+Tired of placing your Crafting Table then break it back?<br>
+ClickBench will let you open your Crafting Table through your inventory by simply Right Cliking it.